dnmfarrell/berrybrew/doc/Berrybrew API.md

 Checks if the name of the Perl sent in contains a bit suffix, and if not, adds `_64`, and returns the updated name.
-This allows you to omit the suffix on the command line if desiring a 64-bit version of Perl.
+This allows you to omit the suffix on the command line when desiring a 64-bit version of Perl.

 #### CheckName